rebelsky/sams-assorted-musings-reflections/time-for-a-change-2021-03-27.md

 [15] Ah: "A Summer Song" and "Yesterday's Gone".
 Probably a few others.

+[16] Grammarly corrected "there for" to "therefore" and I didn't pay enough attention.
+It's fixed now.

-[16] I'm being good, I'm not even coming up with examples.
+[17] I'm being good, I'm not even coming up with examples.

-[17] See the note above.
-At present, the list includes four major spring tasks, thirty-two or so smaller tasks, sixteen or so complex department discussions to lead [20], eight summer tasks, eight major fall tasks, and at least four other fall tasks.
+[18] See the note above.
+At present, the list includes four major spring tasks, thirty-two or so smaller tasks, sixteen or so complex department discussions to lead [21], eight summer tasks, eight major fall tasks, and at least four other fall tasks.

-[18] I find it amusing that some of the messages I've received from colleagues say "We need you back to make your important comments at division and faculty meetings."
+[19] I find it amusing that some of the messages I've received from colleagues say "We need you back to make your important comments at division and faculty meetings."

-[19] No, not CAD.
+[20] No, not CAD.

-[20] I have fourteen listed, but some can/should split and I like using powers of two.
+[21] I have fourteen listed, but some can/should split and I like using powers of two.